 Through the Budapest Semesters in Mathematics program, students learn mathematics from leading Hungarian scholars in English.
 Hungary has a long tradition of excellence in mathematics education.
 The instructors of Budapest Semesters in Mathematics are members of the three institutions in Budapest known for having educated more than half of Hungary's highly acclaimed mathematicians.
 The school is near the center of historic Budapest, classes are small, living costs are modest, and all courses are taught in English.

 Here are some possible post-graduate degrees pursued by people in insurance and actuarial science.
-Contact Gayle Townsend at email@example.com for additional information.
+Contact the SEC for additional information.

 - Master's Degree in Actuarial Science